-To the Honorable Mayor and City Council Members of the City of Hialeah, Florida City of Hialeah Educational Academy, Inc. (a Special Revenue Fund of the City of Hialeah, Florida) Hialeah, Florida
+To the Honorable Mayor and City Council Members of the City of Hialeah, Florida City of Hialeah Educational Academy, Inc. Hialeah, Florida

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in the Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the major fund of the City of Hialeah Educational Academy, Inc. (a Special Revenue Fund of the City of Hialeah, Florida) (the "School") as of and for the fiscal year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the School's basic financial statements, and have issued our report thereon dated September 14, 2018.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in the Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the major fund of the City of Hialeah Educational Academy, Inc, (the "School") as of and for the fiscal year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the School's basic financial statements, and have issued our report thereon dated September 14, 2020.